 • Change the snap distance for splitters.

-• Show icons on tabs that are assigned to tiles.
+• Show icon border on tabs assigned to tiles.

 • Assign existing tabs to tiles in preference to creating new tabs.

-• Assign existing tabs from right of selected/closed tab (instead of left).
+• Assign existing tabs from left of selected tab (instead of right).

 • Keep the currently selected tab when re-entering the tiled view.